bayileyegnabate/09-surfs-up/README.md

   </tbody>
 </table>

-- As per this summary, apart from December having a lightly lower values for both the maximum and minimum temperatures, the temperature patterns remain the same for the months of June and December.
+- As per this summary table, apart from December having a lightly lower values for both the maximum and minimum temperatures, the temperature patterns remain the same for the months of June and December.
 Promising a sustainable business for the surf and ice cream shop.
-- A similar analysis on the precipitation would likely give a better picture on the overall weather trends.
+- A similar analysis on the **precipitation** would likely give a better picture on the overall weather trends.